RBAI secure dramatic Schools' Cup win with late try

 Boyd's late winner, the last action of a pulsating final played in blustery conditions, made it a first Schools' Cup success for RBAI since 2017 and the 33rd outright win in the Belfast school's history.

-A superb break from impressive number eight Bryn Ward helped lead to Boyd getting the ball and making an excellent surge for the corner for his second try.
+A superb break from impressive number eight Bryn Ward helped lead to Boyd, an Ireland Under-19 international and son of former Ulster prop Clem Boyd, getting the ball and making an excellent surge for the corner for his second try.

 It led to joyous celebrations from Inst players and their vocal supporters in the stands, while Campbell had to suffer their second consecutive Schools' Cup final defeat.